Closed: 1 June – 30 June 2023 |

 IBRO Schools are the main vehicle used by IBRO to interact with neuroscientists in all regions, providing unique opportunities for the mixing of faculty and students from different parts of the world.
 IBRO Schools are diverse and defined by the existence of a structured educational program that lasts a working week or more and involves distinguished scientists with the capacity, experience and time to teach students and early career faculty.
 IBRO’s support also emphasizes the need for Schools to focus on the training of those from economically disadvantaged countries.

 IBRO Call for School Proposals 2024

-IBRO invites proposals for Associate and Advanced Training Schools from the Asia Pacific, Africa, Latin America, Pan Europe and US/Canada national society members as well as other neuroscience organizations.
+IBRO invites proposals for Associate and Advanced Training Schools from the Asia Pacific, Africa, Latin America and Pan Europe national society members as well as other neuroscience organizations.

 The organizer should support students with round-trip tickets to the school site, in addition to providing accommodation and meals during the school.
 Each school may take students from outside the region (up to 1/3 of the total student population) provided it can maintain the program requirements (full support of students’ trips).
 All schools are required to submit a copy of the program and a student list in advance of receiving payment.
 Regional and gender diversity is mandatory, both in faculty and student representation.

 Proposals will be evaluated by the IBRO Regional Committees and a selection of proposals will be incorporated into the regional budget plan to be considered by IBRO Leadership in the Autumn of 2023.

 *For Schools taking place within the Asia-Pacific region (APRC), external funding sources (monetary or in-kind contributions from host institutions, professional societies and industrial partners) are highly encouraged.
 For Advanced Schools taking place within APRC, evidence of matching funds is required.

 Associate Schools (up to 20,000 EUR)